-UnitedHealthcare Community Plan of Ohio, Inc. (the "Company"), licensed as a health insuring corporation ("HIC"), offers its enrollees a variety of managed care programs and products through contractual arrangements with health care providers.
-The Company is wholly owned by Three Rivers Holding, Inc. ("TRH").
-TRH is a wholly owned subsidiary of AmeriChoice Corporation.
-AmeriChoice Corporation is a wholly owned subsidiary of UnitedHealth Group Incorporated ("UnitedHealth Group").
+UnitedHealthcare of Ohio, Inc. (the "Company"), licensed as a health insuring corporation ("HIC") whose operations are located throughout the state of Ohio and northern Kentucky, offers its enrollees a variety of managed care programs and products through contractual arrangements with health care providers.
+The Company is a wholly owned subsidiary of United HealthCare Services, Inc. ("UHS"), a management corporation that provides services to the Company under the terms of a management agreement (the "Agreement").
+UHS is a wholly owned subsidiary of UnitedHealth Group Incorporated ("UnitedHealth Group").
 UnitedHealth Group is a publicly held company trading on the New York Stock Exchange.

-The Company was incorporated on March 29, 2004, as a HIC and operations commenced in October 2005.
-The Company is certified as a HIC by the Ohio Department of Insurance ("ODI").
+The Company was incorporated on May 14, 1985, as a HIC and operations commenced in August 1985.
+The Company is certified as a HIC by the Ohio Department of Insurance ("ODI") and the Kentucky Department of Insurance.
 The Company has entered into contracts with physicians, hospitals, and other health care provider organizations to deliver health care services for all enrollees.
-The company is licensed to do business in the state of Ohio.
+The Company offers comprehensive commercial products to individuals in Ohio and employer groups in Ohio and Kentucky.
+Each contract outlines the coverage provided and renewal provisions.